jurisdiction

 3.4 Gift and Inheritance tax rates

 Gift and inheritance taxes were eliminated as from 1 January 2014.
-However Stamp Duty (at a 10% rate) applies where the beneficiary of the gift/inheritance is an individual (except where the beneficiary of the inheritance/gift are the spouse, ascendants and descendants of the deceased/donor, who benefit from an exemption).
+However, Stamp Duty (at a 10% rate) applies where the beneficiary of the gift/inheritance is an individual.
+However, an exemption is granted where the beneficiary of the inheritance/gift are the spouse, ascendants and/or descendants of the deceased.

 Where the beneficiary is a corporate taxpayer, the gift/inheritance will be subject to CIT at the standard rates referred above.